The short answer

 The scam concern is legitimate in one specific sense

 Many ionizer distributors make health claims that overreach the evidence.
 Claims that ionized water "cures cancer," "reverses aging," or "detoxifies the liver" are not supported by human clinical trials.
-The MLM distribution model used by companies like Enagic also inflates prices dramatically above manufacturing cost and creates incentive for distributors to exaggerate benefits.
+That's worth stating plainly, because it's the most important thing a skeptical buyer should know.

 The underlying technology is real and not a scam